 The algorithm for parsing a document containing tabular data is as follows:

 Split the header and data rows into cells using the delimiter.
-Values that are enclosed within the enclosure character may contain the delimiter.
-The enclosure character may be escaped using the escape character where it appears within cells.
+Values that are enclosed within the quote character may contain the delimiter.
+The quote character may be escaped using the escape character where it appears within cells.
+If the escape character is not the same as the quote character then the escape character is also used to escape the character that immediately follows it.

 If trim is